 Puppies can also enjoy treats, and since you are likely to be training your puppy, he might end up giving quite a few every day.
-Choosing a treat that is relatively small will help prevent most of your puppy’s daily calories coming from his treats.
+Choosing a relatively small treat will help prevent most of your puppy’s daily calories coming from his treats.
 Remember to subtract food from his daily ration if you are using lots of treats.

 Puppy and dog vaccinations vary depending on the part of the world you live in; however, most puppy vaccinations require a course of two or three injections, each spaced three to four weeks apart.
 These injections gradually build up immunity to many deadly diseases in the world.

 The most common vaccinations that vets vaccinate against are distemper, parvovirus, and hepatitis.
 If you live in a rabies endemic area, this is also a very important vaccination to include.
 It is even a legal requirement in some areas.
 Other non-core vaccines include leptospirosis, coronavirus, parainfluenza and kennel cough.
-Your veterinarian can discuss with you whether your puppy is at risk of any of these additional vaccines and together you can decide whether they are necessary.
+Your veterinarian can discuss whether your puppy is at risk of any of these additional vaccines and together you can decide whether they are necessary.
 You can also read more in our article about what shots do puppies need and when.